At Alouf Aesthetics we are proud to offer Tumescent Liposuction and Vaser Lipo®.

 DEVELOPMENT OF TUMESCENT LIPOSUCTION

 Although liposuction is not a relatively new form of cosmetic surgery, there have been several recent improvements in the technique.
 One of the most significant improvements has been the introduction of tumescent liposuction, developed by Jeffrey A. Klein, M.D. in 1985.
 It permits liposuction by local anesthesia instead of general anesthesia.
-Despite being developed about 20 years ago, it has taken some time to become popular in the medical field.
-This technique is now considered the safest form of liposuction for removing very large amounts of fat because there is virtually no blood loss.
-Not only has tumescent liposuction proven to be safer than the standard technique (ie. dry technique, wet technique) using general anesthesia but it also has proven to be less painful, has minimized post operative recovery time, and has produced optimal cosmetic results.
+Despite being developed about 30 years ago, it has taken some time to become popular in the cosmetic field.
+Not only has tumescent liposuction proven to be safer than the standard technique (ie. dry technique, wet technique) using general anesthesia, it also has proven to be less painful, has minimized post operative recovery time, and has produced optimal cosmetic results.

 Tumescent liposuction was first presented by Dr. Klein in 1986 at the Second World Congress of Liposuction Surgery in Philadelphia.
 His article that first described the technique appeared in the American Journal of Cosmetic Surgery in 1987.